wbazant/markerAlignmentsPaper/paper.md

-# Eukaryotes can be detected through mapping reads to a reference of marker genes
+# Mapping to a reference of marker genes can detect novel eukaryotes

 by Wojtek, Ann, Kathryn, Dan, possibly others